Exceptional algebraic curves for infinite groups of $\textrm{PGL}(n,\mathbb{C})$: Projective Automorphism Groups of Monomial Curves

 {\bf Proof of Corollary \ref{t:main2}} This is an easy consequence of Theorems \ref{t:main1} and \ref{c:aut}.$\square$\\

-The research of A. Cano was partially supported by CONACYT-SNI 104023 and the research of L. Loeza has been partially supported by CONACYT-SNI 43823.
+The research of A. Cano was partially supported by SECIHTI-SNII 104023 and PAPPIT-UNAM IN112424, and the research of L. Loeza was partially supported by SECIHTI-SNII 43823 and PAPPIT-UNAM IN112424.

-All authors have contributed equally to the paper and have no conflict of interest.
+All authors have contributed equally to the paper and declare no conflicts of interest.

-The authors would like to thank the people of UCIM-UNAM and the IIT-UACJ for their hospitality and kindness during the writing of this paper.
-We are grateful to A. D. Rios, F. A. Romano, J. A. Seade and M. A. Ucan for fruitful conversations.
+The authors thank the people of UCIM-UNAM and IIT-UACJ for their hospitality during the preparation of this paper.
+We also thank A. D. Rios, J. A. Seade, and M. A. Ucan for their valuable discussions.